openservicebrokerapi/servicebroker/spec.md

 This specification defines the following terms:

-- *Application*: The software that will make use of, and be bound to, a Service Instance.
+- *Application*: Often the entity using a Service Instance will be a piece of software, however, this does not need to be the case.
+For the purposes of this specification, the term "Application" will be used to represent all entities that might make use of, and be bound to, a Service Instance.

+- *Marketplace*: The collective offerings brought by a Service Broker for a consumer.

 - *Platform*: The software that will manage the cloud environment into which Applications and Service Brokers are provisioned.
 Users will not directly